BWICompanies/bwi_app/README.md

 If need to know if it exists this returns a bool response prefs.containsKey("counter")

+# To Add a Page (Not in Navigation)
+Edit app.dart and scaffold_body.dart.

 # Navigation and Routing
 A sample that shows how to use the [Router][] API to handle common navigation scenarios.